 How do I order the Oncotype DX assay?

-The tumor analysis requires neutral buffered formalin-fixed, paraffin-embedded tumor tissue.
-Results of the Oncotype DX cancer assay are available within 10 to 14 days from the date the tumor sample is received by Genomic Health.
+The tumor analysis requires one fixed paraffin embedded tumor block (neutral buffered formalin is the preferred fixative).
+Results of the Oncotype DX cancer assay are available within 7 to 10 days from the date the tumor sample is received by Genomic Health.